 NoteIf the device is specified without a MAC address the Device section will be automatically populated once the Edit Connection window is reloaded, but only if it successfully finds the device.

-- The name of the teamed slave appears in the Slaves section.
-Repeat the above steps to add further slave connections.
+- The name of the teamed port appears in the Slaves section.
+Repeat the above steps to add further port connections.

 - If custom port settings are to be applied select the Edit button under the JSON configuration section.
 This will launch a vim console where changes may be applied.
 Once finished write the changes from vim and then confirm that the displayed JSON string under JSON configuration matches what is intended.